How to Balance the Priority of Relationship & Personal Preferences

 - Needing to have my education completed and my career established first.

-- Needing “see the world” before I settle down.
+- Needing to “see the world” before I settle down.

 - Needing to have everything according to my timing.